-Kubernetes Goat is designed to be intentionally vulnerable cluster environment to learn and practice Kubernetes security.
+Kubernetes Goat is designed to be an intentionally vulnerable cluster environment to learn and practice Kubernetes security.

 Kubernetes Goat creates intentionally vulnerable resources into your cluster.
 DO NOT deploy Kubernetes Goat in a production environment or alongside any sensitive cluster resources.